Log in

 Both your marketing team and sales leaders at your company should collect relevant sales metrics (and refer back to them) as you continue to refine your pipeline stages.

-It may take numerous attempts to figure out what works best for your business.
+It may take numerous attempts to figure out what pipeline business stages work best for your company.
 You’ll find that some stages end up being unnecessary and discover others that you actually need.

 Step 4: Keep your pipeline up to date